bndnio/concurrency-mini-problems/README.md

 ### Correctness

-Because of the complexity, it's near impossible to construct a strong argument for correctness.
+Because of the complexity, it's near impossible to construct a strong argument for correctness using static analysis.
-And because of the multiple execution paths that provide equivalent but not the same output, evaluating output for correctness is not simple either.
+And because of the multiple execution paths that provide equivalent but not identical output, evaluating output for correctness is not simple either.

 Because of the unknown looping that randomly occurred